Downtown Sounds Off the Square

 He has performed in concert with Steve Forbert, Suzanne Vega, Eric Anderson, Graham Parker, Marshall Crenshaw and many others.

-Frank Ferrera Trio
+Frank Ferrara Trio

 July 10